 - Letters of recommendation

-Learn about admissions requirements for the PhD program here.
+Learn about admissions requirements for the PhD program.
 Check this list of steps before you apply.
-If you are ready to apply, you can find instructions for the PhD application process here.
-Find information about financial aid and possible sources of funding here.
+If you are ready to apply, read instructions for the PhD application process and find information about financial aid and possible sources of funding.